Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: The Stokes Phenomenon and Smoothing

-The issues mentioned in the preceding paragraph are the ones that Paris needs to address before attacking the results of $\ln \Gamma(z)$.
-Until his smoothing approach is able to provide hyperasymptotic values of a special function irrespective of whether the variable is large or small and without the need for optimal truncation, there is no point adopting his smoothing approach to asymptotics, which is not only vague and limited, but also very unwieldy.
-Therefore, the challenge to Paris is that he should at least match the results of Table\ \ref{tab1} before he can claim that the smoothing concept is the correct alternative to the conventional view of the Stokes phenomenon.
-The particularly annoying aspect of Ref.\ \cite{par14} is that he chose a value of $|z| =8$ when he knew full well that $|z| \!=\!
-3$ was chosen in Ref.\ \cite{kow14} because it had a significantly lower optimal point of truncation.
-Nevertheless, even for $|z| \!=\!
-8$, he does not present a numerical study as his Table\ 1 where he has used Eq.\ (\ref{eightyonea}) to determine hyperasymptotic values of $\ln \Gamma(z)$.
+The issues mentioned in the preceding paragraph are the ones that need to be addressed by Paris.
+Until his smoothing approach is able to yield hyperasymptotic values of a special function irrespective of whether the variable is large or small and without the need for optimal truncation, there is no point adopting the concept of smoothing to asymptotics, which is not only vague and limited, but also very unwieldy.
+At the very least Paris needs to match the results of Table\ \ref{tab1} with his smoothed forms using $|z|=3$, not $|z|=8$ as in Ref. \cite{par14}, which possesses a much higher optimal point of truncation.